rwieruch/blog_robinwieruch_content/blog/react-component-types/index.md

 ---
 title: "Types of React Components"
-description: "There are lots of React Component Types that make it difficult for React beginners to get started with React.
+description: "There are many types of React Components that make it difficult for React beginners.
 This tutorial goes through each React Component Type by example ..."
-date: "2019-03-12T07:50:46+02:00"
+date: "2024-09-30T07:50:46+02:00"
 categories: ["React"]
-keywords: ["react component types", "react component patterns"]
+keywords: ["react component types", "types of react components"]
 hashtags: ["#ReactJs"]
 banner: "./images/banner.jpg"
 contribute: ""